practicalities of going to university

 Disclosing your epilepsy can open up opportunities.
 Recent research by the Higher Education Council for England (HECFE) has shown that students who are willing to disclose health issues, such as epilepsy, to their university, achieve better results and are less likely to drop out of the education system than those who don’t.
 This is because they are able to obtain the appropriate support that they are entitled to.

-If you have epilepsy, your university has certain obligations to you under the Equality Act 2010 (opens new window).
+If you have epilepsy, your university has certain obligations to you under the Equality Act 2010 .
 This means that they have to treat you fairly.
 It also means that there are sources of support and help available to you, if you ask for them.

-By telling the university that you have epilepsy, you can find out more about what support and help is available.
-Each university should have its own Disability Equality Scheme (opens new window), which says how it supports students with disabilities.
+By telling the university that you have epilepsy, you can find out more about what support is available.
+Each university should have its own Disability Equality Scheme, which says how it supports students with disabilities.
 Also, most universities have a specific disability adviser or co-ordinator who can help with advice and getting help.

-Although you can contact the university’s disability advisers or service when you get there, it may be helpful to contact them before you arrive or, even better, before you apply, to see what support they can offer.
-If you are applying for the Disabled Students’ Allowance, it is a good idea to apply as far in advance as possible, before you are offered a place or accepted on a course.
+Although you can contact the university’s disability advisers or service when you arrive, it may help to contact them beforehand or, even better, before you apply, to see what support they can offer.
+If you are applying for Disabled Students’ Allowance, it is a good idea to apply as far in advance as possible, preferably before you are offered a place or accepted on a course.
 Check your university website or prospectus to find out what support is available.

 You could also ask about going to the university for a visit, to talk about help and support.
-This is an opportunity to find out what support they offer, and how this is organised and funded.
+This is an opportunity to find out what support they offer, how it is organised and funded.
 It is also a chance for you to tell them what specific help or support would be most helpful for you.
-They may ask you to have a ‘risk assessment’ to look at how your epilepsy might affect the course, and see what support might be appropriate.
-Find out more from UCAS (opens new window).
+They may ask you to have a ‘risk assessment’ to see what support might be appropriate.
+Visit UCAS to find out more.

-Before you contact or visit the university, you might want to think about some of the practical issues that will affect you – you could make a list of questions to ask.
-For example, you might want to consider:
+Before you contact or visit the university, you might want to think about the following, or make a list of questions to ask.

-- how the course will be run – for example, how much is lecture based and how much is group work or private study?
+- How the course will be run and assessed.
+For example, how much is lecture based and how much is group work or private study?
 Whether the course is examined or has coursework or an ongoing assessment?

-- what help and support you are entitled to, and how you can get access to this
+- What help and support are you entitled to, and how can you access this?

-- who will support you during your course, or who you should go to if you have any problems during your course.
+- Who can support you during your course, or who can you go to if you have any problems during your course?

 Support and funding available